 To Be Eligible For HDB Loan

-- At least 1 buyer is a Singapore citizen
+- At least one buyer for the HDB is a Singapore citizen

-- Have not taken 2 or more housing loans from HDB previously
+- Have not taken two or more housing loans from HDB previously

-- Average gross monthly household income is less than $6,000 for singles buying 5-room or smaller resale flat, or 2-room new flat in non-mature estate
+- Average gross monthly household income is less than $7,000 for singles buying 5-room or smaller resale flat, or 2-room new flat in a non-mature estate

-- Must not own or have disposed of any private residential property in the past 30 months before the date of application for a HDB Loan Eligibility letter.
+- Must not own or have disposed of any private residential property in the past 30 months before the date of application for an HDB Loan Eligibility letter

 To Be Eligible For Bank Loan